zimo0110/Imomaliev-Python-Project/README.md

 3. Latex - my documentation was written and rendered using Latex

 # How to view
-1. Go to version ->
+1. Go to version -> DandAStage.pdf